raquo/minimal-hapi-react-webpack/README.md

 * Hot module reloading only works for react components and CSS files.
 * If you change files that cause nodemon to reload, HMR will temporarily break and you'll need to reload the page manually (or make another change to another file that is covered by HMR but does not trigger a server reload).
 * If you edit webpack-config.js or change the contents of node_modules (e.g. by installing a new dependency), you'll need to restart webpack dev server.
+* (TODO) Reloading while webpack is compiling loads a broken page.
+Ideally it should wait for webpack to finish compiling, and only then load the page.
+* (TODO) I didn't test webpack dev server https support.
+Might need a couple tweaks.

 ## Resources